skt-t1-byungi/npi/README.md

 > npm pack and install a remote package

-Sometimes there are remote packages that cannot be installed from CI/CD.
-In this case, it is useful to install them as tarball files. `npi` reduces the repetition of pack and install commands.
+Sometimes, some packages can't be installed on CI/CD.
+Installing these packages as a tarball file can be an alternative. `npi` reduces the repetition of pack and install commands.

 ## Usage